OpenID Connect for AWS

-You can configure your Render services to authenticate with AWS securely using OpenID Connect (OIDC).
-Render manages a short-lived authentication token for each service that automatically rotates as needed.
+With a Pro workspace or higher, you can configure your Render services to authenticate with AWS using OpenID Connect (OIDC).
+Render manages a short-lived authentication token for each of your services that automatically rotates as needed.

 First-time setup